Skip to main content

 • From the Elements panel — click the Elements button and select an existing element from your library to attach it to the current generation.

-• Using @ in your prompt — type @ followed by the element name directly in your prompt during video generation or editing.
-The model will use that element as a visual reference for the subject in your output.
+• Using @ in your prompt — type @ followed by the element name directly in any prompt field.
+The element renders as a chip in the prompt itself, and the model uses it as a visual reference for that subject.

 For best results, upload a clear frontal image as your primary reference and supplement it with side or three-quarter angle shots.
 The more angles the model has, the more reliably it maintains the element’s appearance across different shots and camera angles.